pennyw1ze/NotesMasterECS/DataManagement/LectureNotes.md

 - **dirty(F):** a bit whose value indicates whether the content of the frame F has been modified (true) or not (false) from the last load (initially, set to false).
 So the buffer manager will have to load a page in a Frame.
 If the page is already in a frame, he will just increase his pin-counter.
-If the page is not in a frame, he will have to find a free frame, or replace a page in a frame with the new one by means of a  **replacing policy**.
+If the page is not in a frame, he will have to find a free frame, or replace a page in a frame with the new one by means of a  **replacing policy**:
+- RU (least recently used): this is done through a queue  containing the frames F with pin-count(F)=0;
+- Clock replacement;

 #### Unfix:
 Transaction T certifies that it does not need the content of a